 G-104, Expectations for Inspectors

+Industrial Safety Training in iLearn (all courses except Chemical Process Safety)Web-based as part of OJT-1

 Interpersonal Skills Training

 The interpersonal skills training courses listed below are not required until the Proficiency Level for Full Inspector Qualification.
 However, they can be taken at any time during the inspector qualification process.
 It is recommended that trainees observe an entrance and exit meeting, or discuss the objectives of these meetings, with a qualified inspector before attending the Effective Communication for NRC Inspectors course.
 Successful completion of any of the following courses should be documented on the signature card in the General Proficiency Qualification Journal: